Graphmasters/nunav-navigation-sdk-ios-distribution/README.md

 > Please visit [NUNAV Navigation SDK Example](https://github.com/Graphmasters/nunav-navigation-sdk-example) for integration examples and more Information on usage and features.
 Visit our [SDK-Website](https://www.nunav.net/lp/sdk) for more information.

 > [!CAUTION]
 > This repository only exists for the purpose of distribution of NunavSDK for iOS on the Swift Package Manager.
-It contains the code for the NUNAV SDK powering the navigation in third party apps.
+It contains the code for the NUNAV Navigation SDK powering the navigation in third party apps.
 > Please contact Grapmasters GmbH directly if you have any issues.

 ---